KranthiPyreddy/famous-apple-12cd3/src/pages/Marketing.md

       budget for one year is around $1200

-      2. Print Media Marketing Budget: To advertise a poster for a week in India would cost around
+      **2. Print Media Marketing Budget:** To advertise a poster for a week in India would cost around

       $20.
 So, for a year it would cost around $1100 and a Billboard advertisement may cost around